-George VI, Festival of Britain Crown and Stamps, 1951
+George VI, Festival of Britain Crown and Stamps (Original Box), 1951

 George VI 1951, Festival of Britain Crown and Stamps.
 In 1951 this country was going off the rationing that had been in force since World War II.

 The country rejoiced and children could again have sweets and the family, meat.
 If they could afford it.
 The Government held a festival on the South Bank called the Festival of Britain.